 Social media can be a very powerful free advertising tool.
 You simply have to use it properly.

-Stay up-to-date on general social media best practices, post regularly, and interact with others.
+Stay up to date on general social media best practices, post regularly, and interact with others.
 The goal on social media is to promote your brand without coming across as excessively salesy.